alvyynm/kwazii-zendesk-integration/docs/integrating-kwazii-search-zendesk.md

 .catch(error => console.log('error', error));
 ```

-In the code snippet, we make a POST request to the Content Search API endpoint.
-You'll need to replace <applicationId> with your actual application ID in the API endpoint.
-You can find the application ID by going to the **Applications** tab in Kwazii, then selecting the app of your choice.
-The application ID can be found in the iframe's src attribute denoted by **applicationId='randomID'** or in the provided script denoted by `_kwazii['applicationId'] = 'randomID'`.
+In the code snippet above, we make a POST request to the Content Search API endpoint.
+You must replace <applicationId> with your application ID in the API endpoint.
+You can find the application ID by going to the **Applications** tab in Kwazii and selecting your chosen app.
+The application ID can be found in the iframe's src attribute denoted by **applicationId='randomID'** or in the provided script indicated by `_kwazii['applicationId'] = 'randomID'`.

-For every API request, you need to include a unique `conversationId` and a `question` in the body.
+For every API request, you must include a unique `conversationId` and a `question` in the body.
 There are various ways to generate unique IDs.
-In the example above, we used the uuid library from npm to generate random IDs.
+In the example above, we used the uuid library from npm to create random IDs.

 The `question` parameter of the payload specifies the question you're seeking an answer for.
-Additionally, Kwazii's API requires aunthetication via an API key that needs to be included via the `X-KWAZII-API-KEY` header.
+Additionally, Kwazii's API requires authentication via an API key that needs to be included via the `X-KWAZII-API-KEY` header.
 Otherwise, an "Auth token or API key (X-KWAZII-API-KEY header) is required"error will be thrown.

 Here's a sample response from the API: